Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: General Moduli

 \subsection{High-dimensional Sieves}

-In this section, we mention several results regarding the upper and lower bounds for some sieve functions.
-The first two lemmas are proved using a two-dimensional Harman's sieve, and we shall use them in the final decomposition for both the majorant and the minorant.
+In this subsection, we mention several results regarding the upper and lower bounds for sums of sieve functions.
+Results in this subsection are only applicable for Theorem~\ref{t22} but not Theorem~\ref{t21}.
+The first two lemmas are proved using a two-dimensional Harman's sieve, and we shall use them in the final decomposition for both $C_0^{*}(\theta)$ and $C_1^{*}(\theta)$.

 \begin{lemma} ([\cite{676}, Lemma 20]).
 Let $\frac{1}{2} \leqslant \theta < \frac{17}{32}$.
 Then we have, for almost all $q \sim x^{\theta}$,

 where $m = x^{v}$ and $\left(m, P(p_1)\right) = 1$. \end{lemma} \begin{lemma} ([\cite{676}, Lemma 21]).
 Let $\frac{1}{2} \leqslant \theta < \frac{17}{32}$.
 Then we have, for almost all $q \sim x^{\theta}$,